 Could you still meet your financial commitments if you lost your main source of income?

-If the answer is ‘no’ to any of the above questions, or you are self-employed, then you may want to consider the possibility of taking out some form of Mortgage Protection Insurance.
+If the answer is 'no' to any of the above questions, or you are self-employed, then you may want to consider the possibility of taking out some form of Mortgage Protection Insurance to make sure you aren't left in trouble by not having mortgage payment protection insurance.

 What does it cover?